civic-data-design-lab/react-beirut/scripts/README.md

   * Added a new `craft_category` field.
 * Reuploaded the craft workshops data and workshops image metadata.

+---
+* Updated the `Archive` information schema and reuploaded the data
+* TODO: Reupload archive image metadata
+* TODO: Add a "decade" field to the archive information

 ### 5/11/2022
 * Updated archive info schema, changed `type` to `ref_type` to prevent conflicts with MongoDB fields.